sile-typesetter/casile/README.md

 #### Build time settings

 These settings are usually not changed except at run time.
-You _may_ set them in your `Makefile` but they would typically be set as environment variables or on the command line to get other-than-default behaviour for a specific build.
+You _may_ set them in your rules file such as `casile.mk` but they would typically be set as environment variables or on the command line to get other-than-default behaviour for a specific build.

 * `DRAFT` enables draft mode builds for faster testing.

     This defaults to false, but may be set to true when executing make:

-        make DRAFT=true book-a4-binding.pdf
+        casile make -- DRAFT=true book-a4-binding.pdf

     What this does will depend on the resource type.
     Books are only typeset in one pass, so TOC’s may be out of date, cover images are generated at 17th final resolution, 3D renderings are done with partial lighting for faster ray-tracing, etc.

-    Note that `make watch ...` automatically enables this mode.
+    Note that `casile make -- watch ...` automatically enables this mode.

 * `DIFF` enables highlighting differences between git branches.